The Stages of Social Media Grief of Celebrity Deaths

 But what was interesting with Teena Marie’s death is that the point of initial confirmation of her death was by Ron Isley, who tweeted…

 Plus, although TMZ, CNN and all those give celebrity news, let’s be honest.
 They give BREAKING celebrity news on those who are on their radar.
-And most of them aren’t Black celebs.
-Teena Marie called herself a “Black Artist in white skin” and she was right.
-TMZ wasn’t gonna be checking for her THAT tough.
+And most of them aren’t celebs that Black folks of days yore might hold dear, if they aren’t currently buzzworthy.
+Teena Marie called herself a “Black Artist in white skin.”
+TMZ wasn’t gonna be checking for her that tough.
 TMZ got a tracking chip in most celebs but apart from MJ, they’re rarely the one to break Black celeb news.
-And Teena #minuswell be Black.
 TMZ will have something on Britney Spears if she gets a papercut but Teena wasn’t on their “let me check for her” list.

 But yes, the debate often goes on for hours, until an “official” news source repeats what the person tweeted 2 hours before.